skip to Main Content

 Dairy Processors

-Dairy Processors: may use a specific colour on pasteurized product areas versus raw milk areas.
+May use a specific colour on pasteurised product areas versus raw milk areas.

 Healthcare Environments

-Healthcare Environments: have widely accepted colour coding, which is as follows RED = Bathrooms and toilets, GREEN = Kitchen Areas, BLUE = General Cleaning, YELLOW = Infectious Areas, WHITE = Operating Theatres.
+Widely accepted colour coding, as follows RED = Bathrooms & toilets, GREEN = Kitchen Areas, BLUE = General Cleaning, YELLOW = Infectious Areas, WHITE = Operating Theatres.

-Wells will work cooperatively with the QA and Production people to identify what is most effective and practical for their particular organization.
-To discuss your requirements call 03 9699 8999 (AUS) or 09 263 9332 (NZ) or complete our online enquiry form.
+Wells will work cooperatively with the QA and Production people to identify what is most effective and practical for their particular organisation.

 Back To Top